Eccentric-Anomalies/AMC-Forth/addons/amc_forth/README.md

 my_input_signal.emit(<32-bit integer>)
 ```

-In your Forth code, you can register input ports and route them to custom handlers using the custom AMC Forth word: [LISTEN](docs/Listen.md).
+In your Forth code, you can register input ports and route them to custom handlers using the two custom AMC Forth words: [LISTEN](docs/Listen.md) and [LISTENX](docs/ListenX.md).

+#### Using LISTEN outside of colon definitions

+Use LISTEN when you want to establish input port routing at the time your Forth code is parsed.
+In other words, *outside* of a colon definition.
 There are three input parameters for LISTEN (in the order they appear or are pushed on the stack):

 1. The input port (0-128) that will generate events when data is received.
 2. The Queue Mode determines how received data are enqueued.